 You get an exercise tip every day, which tells you if you should take it easy or go for it.
 The tips are based on the Nightly Recharge status, ANS charge, sleep charge and cardio load status.

-After tracking and analyzing my Nightly Recharge data on a regular basis, I ended up making a few long-term changes in how I approach proper sleep.
+After tracking and analyzing my Nightly Recharge data on a regular basis, I ended up making a few long-term changes in how I approach proper rest and recovery.

-- Firstly, I plan on continuing to schedule naps in the days following nights with really poor sleep — and wear my watch to see how that alters how I’m feeling.
+- Firstly, I plan on continuing to schedule naps in the days following nights with really poor rest — and wear my watch to see how that alters how I’m feeling.

 - In a similar vein, the Polar Ignite will also come in handy by keeping me on track when travelling to different time zones.

 - Lastly, I have permanently stopped drinking tea before I go to bed, and if I am getting up at 6 a.m., I will make sure that I am in bed by 9:30 p.m. to give myself 30 minutes to fall asleep.